Mitsubishi Mirage Performance

 Acceleration and Power

-The 2014 Mitsubishi Mirage is equipped with a 1.2-liter, three-cylinder engine that makes 74 horsepower.
-A five-speed manual transmission is standard and a CVT is optional.
-Equipped with a CVT, the Mirage gets an EPA-estimated 37/44 mpg city/highway, which is superb for the class.
+The 2015 Mitsubishi Mirage comes standard with a 74-horsepower, 1.2-liter three-cylinder engine and a five-speed manual transmission.
+A continuously variable transmission (CVT) is optional.
+The 2015 Mirage gets up to an EPA-estimated 37/44 mpg city/highway, which is one of the highest fuel economy estimates in the class.

 Handling and Braking

 Most reviewers write that the 2015 Mitsubishi Mirage is easy to maneuver in the city thanks to its tight turning radius and low-effort steering.
 However, test drivers note that the Mirage feels jittery at highway speeds, and they say you have to adjust the steering wheel constantly to keep the car traveling in a straight line.
 According to auto writers, the Mirage has sloppy handling due to its soft suspension.

 - "Thanks to a small turning circle and light-effort steering, the 2015 Mitsubishi Mirage is easy to maneuver in dense urban settings.
 On the highway, though, the little car becomes fidgety and demands more of the driver's attention." -- Edmunds